Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 \subsubsection{Comparison with GMRES}

-The standard version of GMRES~\cite{gmres} applies the expensive Arnoldi process (with full orthogonalization) to build an orthonormal basis for the Krylov subspace, and it exploits the structure of this basis to solve the least-squares problem~\cref{eqn:linsys-proj-intro} efficiently.
+The standard version of GMRES~\cite{gmres} applies the expensive Arnoldi process (with full orthogonalization; see~\cref{sec:arnoldi}) to build an orthonormal basis for the Krylov subspace, and it exploits the structure of this basis to solve the least-squares problem~\cref{eqn:linsys-proj-intro} efficiently.

-In contrast, we propose to use a quick-and-dirty construction, such as Arnoldi with $k$-partial orthogonalization, to obtain a basis for the Krylov subspace.
+In contrast, we propose to use a quick-and-dirty construction, such as the $k$-truncated Arnoldi process, to obtain a basis for the Krylov subspace.
 Then we solve the sGMRES least-squares problem~\cref{eqn:linsys-proj-sketch-intro} to produce an approximate solution of the linear system.
-The sGMRES approach has lower arithmetic costs than classic GMRES, while attaining similar accuracy:
+When the basis dimension $d \ll n$, the sGMRES approach has lower arithmetic costs than classic GMRES, while attaining similar accuracy: